ITIL Basic Understanding¶

 Change Management ensures that changes are recorded, evaluated, authorized, prioritized, planned, tested, implemented, documented, and reviewed in a controlled manner.

 Relation between Incident, Problem, and Change¶

-All of requests coming in are called Incidents.
-Incident management is a set of practicies, processes, solutions that helps teams detect, investigate, respond to incidents, and restore the service in a timely manner.
+All of the requests coming in are called Incidents.
+Incident management is a set of practices, processes, and solutions that helps teams detect, investigate, respond to incidents, and restore the service on time.

 On the other hand, problem management is the process of identifying the causes of incidents and then initiating actions to rectify the issue.
 Problem management aims to minimize the impact of the problem on the organization by taking a more organized approach in the form of root cause analysis, which is used to pinpoint the underlying issue.
 This issue is then fixed to prevent a recurrence.
 Ultimately, identifying underlying problems helps with incident management and proactively ensures that normal operations continue.

-Change management aimes to implement changes in the most efficient manner, while minimizing the negative impact on customers when changes are implemented.
+Change management aims to implement changes most efficiently while minimizing the negative impact on customers when changes are implemented.

 Typically, IT changes are initiated after the IT problem management processes to:

 - replace a faulty asset that leads to repeat incidents;

 - as a part of a major incident resolution.